smartcommunitylab/vela-lab/network_board/README.md

 Warning: Editing these files should be done in their original folder.
 If you change these files in integrate_sender_uart all progress will be lost when the build script is called.

+The following problems have been encountered in the past:
+-RPL_DEFAULT_ROUTE_INFINITE_LIFETIME: setting this to 0 can cause the nodes to lose connection to the sink frequently.
+-NETSTACK_CONF_RDC_CHANNEL_CHECK_RATE: setting this to 1 can cause the nodes to reboot periodically (cause unknown).
+-Seemingly random reboots that were fixed by changing all variables to static when possible.